Absolutely Anything (2015) – Film Review

 The Martian (2015) – Film Review

-“They Say Once You Grow Crops Somewhere, You Have Officially Colonized It.
-So, Technically, I Colonized Mars.
+“They Say Once You Grow Crops Somewhere, You Have Officially Colonised It.
+So, Technically, I Colonised Mars.
 In Your Face, Neil Armstrong!” – Mark Watney

 Plot Summary: When a fierce storm causes an exploratory mission on Mars to be aborted, astronaut and botanist, Mark Watney, is presumed dead and left behind by his crew.
 Awakening hours later, injured and alone, Mark is forced to draw upon his wit and scientific ingenuity to endure the hostile surface of the Red Planet.
 Meanwhile, back on Earth, employees of NASA, alongside a team of international scientists, work around the clock to develop a plan to bring their missing astronaut home…